The Creation of Superman

 Despite the setbacks, Jerry and Joe had earned some recognition in the underground science fiction scene.
 In the January 1934 issue of The Fantasy Fan, Julius Schwartz listed Guests of the Earth in part five of "How to Collect Fantasy Fiction."
 The June 1934 issue of Wonder Stories mentioned a cartoon that the pair were planning to contribute to the magazine, later identified by Jerry as Miracles on Antares.

 Jerry Siegel continued to develop his favorite creation while searching for a more established artist.
-On June 12, 1934, updated Superman scripts were mailed to Russell Keaton, an illustrator for the Buck Rogers Sunday newspaper comics.
+On June 12, 1934, updated Superman scripts were mailed to Russell Keaton, illustrator of the Buck Rogers Sunday newspaper comics.
 A month later, Keaton responded to Siegel with nine finished strips.

 In this version, the last man on Earth transports his son back in time to 1935.
 The time machine is found by Sam and Molly Kent.
 Inside, the three-year old boy is outfitted with a round emblem and notched boots.
 The child awakens and begins to display usual superhuman abilities.
 Sam and Molly adopt the boy and name him Clark Kent.
 As he grew older, Clark could "leap over a ten story building" and "run as fast as an express train."
 The newspaper syndicates were not interested and Keaton eventually departed from the project.

-On January 13, 1935, the Cleveland Plain Dealer printed a classified ad from an artist model with no experience.
-The model was a teenage girl named Jolan Kovacs, also known as Joanne Carter.
+On January 13, 1935, the Cleveland Plain Dealer classified section printed an artist model ad from Jolan Kovacs, also known as Joanne Carter.
 Joe Shuster hired Joanne for $1.50 an hour and she would become the visual basis for reporter Lois Lane.

-According to Joe, Jerry named the character after his high school crush, Lois Amster.
+According to Joe, Jerry named Lois after his high school crush Lois Amster, but this was later disputed by Jerry and Joanne.
 Lois was inspired by Torchy Blane, a detective reporter portrayed in films from 1937–1938 by actresses Glenda Farrell and Lola Lane.
 Joanne and Jerry married each other in Cleveland on October 14, 1948.
 The full name of Lois Joanne Lane was revealed in Superman: The Wedding Album (December 1996).

-Major Malcolm Wheeler-Nicholson began as an adventure pulp writer in 1924.
-In 1925, Wheeler-Nicholson founded the Nicholson Publishing Company, Inc. as a newspaper syndicate.
+Major Malcolm Wheeler-Nicholson began as an adventure pulp writer in 1924 and founded the Nicholson Publishing Company, Inc. as a newspaper syndicate.
 In the autumn of 1934, the Major launched National Allied Publications, Inc., also known as National Allied Newspaper Syndicate, Inc. On January 11, 1935, National released New Fun #1, the first regularly published comic book comprised of all-original material.

 Wheeler-Nicholson reviewed sample sketches from Joe that were submitted on the old wallpaper from Toronto and some brown wrapping paper.
 In a letter dated June 6, 1935, Wheeler-Nicholson offered Siegel and Shuster a feature in New Fun as an audition for the magazine.
 Joe borrowed money from his parents to purchase proper art paper and the team was paid $20 for two pages.
 The black and white stories were printed in New Fun #6, dated October 1935.